Dyslexia assessment

 Ultimately, it is down to the Principal and/or SENCo of your child's school (if you decide to inform them of your child's dyslexia, of course) to decide what steps they need to take to support your child.
 The Principal and/or SENCo may decide that the school can meet your child’s dyslexic needs without any external support or they may wish to ask the Education Authority for some support.

-Many children with dyslexia receive access arrangements in tests and examinations (e.g. extra time) such as the SEAG Entrance Assessment, GCSEs and A Levels.
+Many children and young people with dyslexia receive access arrangements in tests and examinations (e.g. extra time) such as the SEAG Entrance Assessment, GCSEs, A Levels and vocational qualifications such as Essential Skills.

-Looking further down the line, a diagnosis of dyslexia enables a person to apply for the Disabled Students’ Allowance at university; it even entitles a person to apply for access arrangements (e.g. extra time) in their driving theory test or support from the Access to Work (NI) scheme.
+Looking further down the line, a diagnosis of dyslexia enables a person to apply for the Disabled Students’ Allowance at university (up to £25,000 of support a year); it even entitles a person to apply for access arrangements (e.g. extra time) in their driving theory test or support from the Access to Work (NI) scheme.

 Do you assess for ADHD?